-Embark on a rewarding career as an enrolled nurse that can work anywhere in Australia with a Diploma of Nursing at Victoria Polytechnic.
+Embark on a rewarding career as an enrolled nurse with the opportunity to work anywhere in Australia with the Diploma of Nursing.

 This course provides the foundational skills and knowledge to work as a nurse in the dynamic healthcare industry.